xjv587/sentiment_classification/README.md

 ### sentiment_classification
 # Overview:
 This project focuses on sentiment classification of movie reviews, where the goal is to distinguish between positive and negative sentiments in text.
-Using a machine learning pipeline, we implemented multiple classifiers and feature extraction techniques to improve accuracy on a binary sentiment classification task.
+Using a machine learning pipeline, I implemented multiple classifiers and feature extraction techniques to improve accuracy on a binary sentiment classification task.

 # Key Components:
 1. Feature Engineering